aounalazzam/bolt/README.md

     - [IP Handling](#ip-handling)
     - [Sitemap Generation](#sitemap-generation)

+This structure will make navigating the documentation easier for readers!

 ## Installation

 To get started with **Bolt**, clone the repository and follow the instructions below: